marmita-de-redon/automation/README.md

 # How to

-- change all variables in `marmita-form.sh`
+- create a copy of `episode-s01e01.example.env` and change all variables
-- execute `./marmita_uploader.sh` (this is very interactive.
+- execute `./marmita_uploader.sh episode-s01e01.example.env` (this is very interactive.
 Always ask before executing stuff)

 ## Features